skoestlmeier/qrandom/README.md

 ### Key Features
 This package offers functions to retrieve a sequenze of random integers or hexadecimals and to generate true random samples from a normal or uniform distribution.
 Functions of `qrandom` are:

-* qrandom (sequence of random numbers)
+* qrandom (sequence of true random numbers)
-* qrandomunif (random numbers from a uniform distribution)
+* qrandomunif (true random numbers from a uniform distribution)
-* qrandomnorm (random numbers from a normal distribution)
+* qrandomnorm (true random numbers from a normal distribution)

 Installation
 ------------